Deceptive Advertising: Selling Snake Oil in the Digital Age

 The Targeted Ad Trap

 Do you know when you search for something online, and suddenly, it’s like ads start following you everywhere?
-Yeah, that’s targeted advertising, and it’s pretty cool but creepy.
+Yes, that’s targeted advertising, and it’s pretty cool, but also a bit creepy.

 The Native Advertising Nightmare